savonet/book/technology.md

 described here for stream generators can be achieved with Liquidsoap.
 Finally, in [the last section](#sec:video-streams), we discuss the generation of video streams.
+-->

+Since we are mostly concerned with stream generation, we shall begin by describing the main technological challenges behind it.

 Audio streams {#sec:audio-streams}
 -------------